-Skin Corrosion / Irritation: Skin irritation was tested in rabbits and showed no evidence of skin irritation or corrosion.
+Skin Corrosion / Irritation: Skin irritation was tested in rabbits and and the results indicate that acute exposures to crude oils induced only minimal skin irritation (Mobil, 1984a,b; 1985a,b; 1990a,b).
 Upon repeated exposure Crudeoil may cause skin dryness or cracking (Mobil 1985d,e,f; Mobil 1990a,b).

-Serious Eye Damage / Irritation: Data indicate Crudeoil has the potential to cause eye irritation, as evidenced in rabbit studies by the presence of redness of the conjunctiva at 24 hours with a score of 3.7 (Mobil 1985a,b,c; Mobil 1990a,b).
+Serious Eye Damage / Eye Irritation: Data indicate Crudeoil has the potential to cause eye irritation, as evidenced in rabbit studies by the presence of redness of the conjunctiva at 24 hours with a score of 3.7 (Mobil 1985a,b,; Mobil 1990a,b).